tensorflow/compression/README.md

 Refer to [the API
 documentation](https://tensorflow.github.io/compression/docs/api_docs/python/tfc.html)
-for a complete description of the Keras layers and TensorFlow ops this package implements.
+for a complete description of the classes and functions this package implements.
-***Note: the API docs have not been updated for the current beta release yet.***

 ## Installation

 ***Note: Precompiled packages are currently only provided for Linux and Darwin/Mac OS.
-To use these packages on Windows, consider using a [TensorFlow Docker image](https://www.tensorflow.org/install/docker) and installing tensorflow-compression using pip inside the Docker container.***
+To use these packages on Windows, consider using a [TensorFlow Docker image](https://www.tensorflow.org/install/docker) and installing TensorFlow Compression using pip inside the Docker container.***

 Set up an environment in which you can install precompiled binary Python packages using the `pip` command.
 Refer to the [TensorFlow installation instructions](https://www.tensorflow.org/install/pip) for more information on how to set up such a Python environment.

-The current stable version of TFC (1.3) requires TensorFlow 1.15.
-The current beta release of TFC (2.0b2) is built for TensorFlow 2.4.
-For versions compatible with TensorFlow 1.14 or earlier, see our [previous releases](https://github.com/tensorflow/compression/releases).
+The current version of TFC (v2.0) requires TensorFlow v2.4.
+For versions compatible with TensorFlow v1, see our [previous releases](https://github.com/tensorflow/compression/releases).

 ### pip